Arrive St Petersburg. Transfer to accommodation for three nights. Three-hour introductory walking tour.

 Day 6 Moscow.
 Free time or optional sightseeing

-Train Moscow to Irkutsk.
+Day 7.
+Train from Moscow to Irkutsk.
 See Timetables

 The Trans Siberian route opens up great visual swathes of Siberia.
 You will see and thus feel, the immensity of this geographic region, passing sparsely populated village enclaves, interspersed with an occasional large city.